The Incredible Highs (And Mighty Lows) Of Older Women Solo Travel

 Meeting people is my greatest joy in travel.

-In Zanzibar, I met two Irish aid workers from Ethiopia.
+In Zanzibar, I met two Irish aid workers who lived in Ethiopia.
 Rosie was heading to South Africa on a bicycle, and Sam was returning to Addis Ababa.
 We exchanged addresses, never really expecting to see one another again.

 As I neared Ethiopia, I dropped Sam an email (still a rarity in those days).
 She sent a car to meet me at the airport and put me up for several weeks, introducing me to all her friends.
 None of this would have happened had I been with a group.